State and transformation in the Middle East

 Objectives and learning outcomes of the module

-- An ability critically to analyse a range of theoretical positions in political science, to formulate hypotheses based upon these understandings and to carry out empirical research to support or qualify their arguments
+- Critically analyse a range of theoretical positions and develop reading and writing skills to carry out empirical research to assess, support or qualify arguments.

 Method of assessment